TechAndCheck/caucus/README.md

 1. Make sure you're running Ruby 2.7.
 I like to use [rbenv](https://github.com/rbenv/rbenv) to manage the Ruby versions.
 1. Install the gems `bundle install`
 1. Install javascript requirements `yarn install`
+1. Run `rails db:migrate` to create the initial database

 ## Development
 1. Make sure you have a locally running Postgres instance.